ManicMiners/docs/_pages/ClassesBuildings.md

 - It is common to use a building collection class in the trigger and use `=lastbuilding` or `savebuilding` in an event chain to get the building that caused the trigger.
 - Undiscovered buildings and their triggers are inactive until they are discovered.

+>Specifying a row,col only works on buildings that are part of the map.
+There is no way to dynamically assign at runtime a building using the row,col format.

 ## Properties
 These are the class properties specific to buildings.
 Properties start with the dot `.` character followed by the name after the object variable or collection name.